s3fs

 Restrict access to the

-The container will be mounted in a folder on your device.
-The container will be unmounted each time you reboot the system.
+The bucket will be mounted to a folder on your device.
+Each time the system reboots, the bucket will be unmounted.

 You can:

-- perform a one-time mount of the bucket after each manual reboot of the system;
+- manually perform a one-time bucket mount after each system reboot;

-- configure an automatic mount to be performed automatically each time the system boots.
+- configure automatic mounting that will be performed automatically each time the system boots.

 -